shopware/docs/products/extensions/b2b-suite/guides/core/listing-service.md

 ## Pattern

-A repeating pattern used throughout the B2B-Suite is listing service.
+A repeating pattern used throughout the B2B Suite is listing service.
-The B2B-Suite ships without an ORM but still has use for semi-automated basic listing and filtering capabilities.
+The B2B Suite ships without an ORM but still has use for semi-automated basic listing and filtering capabilities.
 To reduce the necessary duplications, there are common implementations for this.

 The diagram below shows the usually implemented objects with their outside dependencies.